ibanezjp/zwiftapi/README.md

 The PROBLEM: We are a group of friend doing indoor cycling using Zwift (Onliny Cycling and Running APP in virtual worlds).
 For each completed route Zwift gives you a badge of "Route Completed".
 We what to know which uncompleted route we have in common?
 Zwift DOES NOT have an API to access information.

-WHY I DO IT: I want to learn Azure and do something that helps me and my friends!
+WHY I DO IT: I want to learn Azure and do something that help me and my friends!

 I created some Azure Functions to solve this problem and also created a Telegram bot to access the information from our phones.